-I was originally supposed to fight on 1st May at Asiatique, but had to cancel because of a nasty bout of Bronchitis (read my post on that here).
+I was originally supposed to fight on 1st May at Asiatique, but had to cancel because of a nasty bout of Bronchitis.
 After spending most of the week in bed, I got myself straight back into training to make up for lost time.
 As well as wanting to get back to 100%, I wanted to show my trainers how hard I was willing to work.
 I hated that I’d had to cancel and didn’t want anyone to think I was slacking.
 So, on my third day back at training when Kru Singh asked me if I wanted to fight at Asiatique in two days time, I said ‘yes‘.

 That evening, several people had expressed to me that they didn’t think I should be fighting.
 Tu sat me down and gave me a big talk about how I didn’t feel strong and that I shouldn’t have accepted a fight on such short notice after being so sick.
 I listened, but told him that I appreciated it, but as long as I was doing it, I needed him on my side for support.
 He agreed.
 I later Skyped with my Dad, who was also very vocal about his concern.
-When I told Master Toddy that I’d be fighting that Friday, he reacted by stepping back, hesitating for a moment and then saying ‘but are you ready?‘ It was all quite disheartening to hear and although all of these people were probably right, at the time, I was frustrated that they weren’t on board with me.
-I felt that I could do it, which was the most important thing.
+When I told Master Toddy that I’d be fighting that Friday, he reacted by stepping back, hesitating for a moment and then saying “but are you ready?”
+It was all quite disheartening to hear and although all of these people were probably right, at the time, I was frustrated that they weren’t on board with me.
+I felt that I could do it.

 When we arrived at Asiatique on the Friday, I saw a familiar face.
 I didn’t know her name, but I knew that she was from Kiatpompetch Gym and I’d seen her fight quite a few times before.
 I wasn’t sure if she was my opponent because there are always Kiatpompetch girls there (their trainer is the promoter).
 She was also in relatively nice clothes and carrying a little Chihuahua around, so she didn’t seem like she would be fighting in 45 minutes.
 It wasn’t until we were about to go into the ring that I found out the she was indeed my opponent.
 Having seen her fight before and knowing that she would be a difficult one, I was a little intimidated.
 That was new for me.